-The statues are back, and almost as lifelike as they were the first time around.
+most as lifelike as they were the first time around.
 Students who now long to see the friendly faces have been spotted attempting to resurrect them.
 Frightening?
 Absurd?
 Absolutely.
 But then again, who doesn't miss the elderly woman struggling to hold her groceries in front of Kings?